christianvedels/OccCANINE/README.md

 ## Updates

+### 2023-11-15
+- Added [CANINE](https://huggingface.co/google/canine-s) model.
+It is character based and should be more robust to typos.
+It is trained with [Model_training_scripts/n203_TrainCANINE.py](https://github.com/christianvedels/Automatic-HISCO-labels/blob/main/Model_training_scripts/n203_TrainCANINE.py)

 ### 2023-11-11
 - Fixed incompatibility of IPUMS data by simply removing all observations with HISCO codes which are not exactly equivalent across based on [O-CLACK](https://github.com/rlzijdeman/o-clack/tree/master)